Connected Lines Helping Creative People

 Foot

-Bracket - angular curved foot, usually used with case pieces.
+Bracket - Angular curved foot, usually used with case furniture.

 Hardware Material